Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 }
 ```

-In **expression position** we extend the scope mention in the type position with _no-argument_ callables from the static and companion object scopes of the expected type.
-Although the technical description appears below, the intuition is those members which would be available using `ExpectedType.` and with no additional arguments in parentheses.
+In **expression position** we extend the scope mention in the type position with _properties_ defined in or extending the static and companion object scoped of the expected type.
+For the purposes of this KEEP, _enumeration entries_ count as properties defined in the static scope of the enumeration class.
+We describe the reasons for this restricted scope in the [_no-argument callables_](#no-argument-callables) section below.

 ```kotlin
 class Color(...) {